Beams - bending moments and shearing forces - simply supported beam with point loads

 Clockwise moments are +ve

-We will now calculate shearing forces V and bending moments M along the beam using free body diagrams from datum x = 0 .
+We now calculate shearing forces V and bending moments M along the beam using free body diagrams from datum x = 0 at the left hand end.

-Firstly note that M = 0 at x = 0 and at x = 8 since points of simple support cannot sustain bending moments.
+Note that M = 0 at x = 0 and at x = 8 (points of simple support cannot sustain bending moments).

 Now consider free body diagrams for sections of the beam between each point load, say at x=1, x=3. x=5, x=7 and take Σ vertical forces = 0 and Σ moments = 0 for each section.